AdobeDocs/campaign-classic.pt-BR/help/reporting/using/creating-a-table.md

 ![](assets/s_advuser_ergo_listgroup_006.png)

 A natureza da linha que adicionar depende do local do cursor.
-Por exemplo, para adicionar uma linha de cabeçalho, coloque o cursor em um cabeçalho e clique em **[!UICONTROL Add > A line above/below]**.
+For example, to add a header line, place your cursors on a header, then click **[!UICONTROL Add > A line above/below]**.

 ![](assets/s_advuser_ergo_listgroup_006a.png)